-Whereas in pre-C89 practice only certain library functions were associated with header files, C89 mandated that all library functions be declared a header.
-Several headers were therefore added, and the contents of a few old ones were changed.
+Whereas in pre-C89 practice only certain library functions were associated with header files, C89 mandated that each library function be declared in some header.
+Several headers were therefore added, and the contents of a few old ones were changed, in each new Standard, C89, C95 and C9X.

 In many implementations the names of headers are the names of files in special directories.
 This implementation technique is not required, however: the Standard makes no assumptions about the form that a file name may take on any system.
 Headers may thus have a special status if an implementation so chooses.
 Standard headers may even be built into a translator, provided that their contents do not become "known" until after they are explicitly included.
-One purpose of permitting these header "files" to be "built in" to the translator is to allow an implementation of the C language as an interpreter in an free-standing environment where the only "file" support may be a network interface.
+One purpose of permitting these header "files" to be "built in" to the translator is to allow an implementation of the C language as an interpreter in a free-standing environment where the only "file" support may be a network interface.

 The C89 Committee decided to make library headers "idempotent," that is, they should be includable any number of times, and includable in any order.
 This requirement, which reflects widespread existing practice, may necessitate some protective wrappers within the headers to avoid, for instance, redefinitions of typedefs.
-To ensure that such protective wrapping can be made to work, and to ensure proper scoping of typedefs, headers may only be included outside of any declaration.
+To ensure that such protective wrapping can be made to work, and to ensure proper scoping of typedefs, standard headers may only be included outside of any declaration.

-35 A common way of providing this "protective wrapping" is
+A common way of providing this "protective wrapping" is

 '''

 #ifndef ERRNO_H

 #define ERRNO_H

-// body of <errno.h>
+/ body of <errno.h> /

+'''

+'''

-// ...
+/ ... /

 #endif

 '''

-where ERRNO H is an otherwise unused macro name.
+where ERRNO_H is an otherwise unused macro name.

 Implementors often desire to provide implementations of C in addition to that prescribed by the Standard.
-For instance, an implementation may want to provide system-specific I/O facilities in <std><std>I/O facilities in desired in both the conforming and alternate implementations is to add the extra, non-Standard declarations to the header as in
+For instance, an implementation may want to provide system-specific I/O facilities in <std>stdio.h>.
+A technique that allows the same header to be used in both the conforming and alternate implementations is to add the extra, non-Standard declarations to the header as in

 '''

 #ifdef EXTENSIONS

 typedef int file_no;

 extern int read(file_no N, void Buffer, int Nbytes);

-// ...
+// ... /

 #endif

 '''

-The header is usable in a strictly conforming program in the absence of a definition of EXTENSIONS .
+The header is usable in a strictly conforming program in the absence of a definition of EXTENSIONS.